6 Sources

 1

 .
-The company maintained its earlier forecast for revenue to grow more than 5% this year when adjusting for currency fluctuations1
+The company maintained its earlier forecast for revenue to grow more than 5% this year when adjusting for currency fluctuations, signaling confidence in its ability to navigate the shifting technology landscape1

 .
-CFRA analyst Brooks Idlet commented that "the stakes around these results were higher than normal given the software/services selling pressure the market has seen this year amid AI competition fears, and we do not think Q1's results validated those fears"3
+CFRA analyst Brooks Idlet noted that "the stakes around these results were higher than normal given the software/services selling pressure the market has seen this year amid AI competition fears," though he suggested the Q1 results did not necessarily validate those concerns5

 .Summarized by